nbehrnd/bader_article/github_md.md

 TYPE(sortable) :: my_data
 :
 my_data = ...
-my_list%data = my_data  ! will only compile if type definition is accessible in host
+my_list%data = my_data  ! only compiles if type definition is accessible in host
 ```

 However, as we shall see below, setting up a complete and valid